dcrommie/walbrook/education/fixed-income.md

 A tax dependant is a current or former spouse, child under 18, financial dependant or someone who was in an interdependency relationship with you prior to your death.

+### **Key Features of Superannuation**

+#### Investment Horizon

+#### Income Expectation

+#### Market Expectation

+#### Maximum Gain

+#### Maximum Loss

+#### Profit / Loss

+### Advantages and Disadvantages

+#### Advantages

+* Superannuation fund earnings are taxed at a maximum rate of 15% (10% for crystallised capital gains on assets held for at least 12 months).
+Additionally income tax of 15% may be offset by imputation credits derived from Australian equity-based investments within the fund.
+You can also reduce the tax payable by paying insurance premiums from superannuation money.
+* You may be able to claim a tax deduction for contributions, a tax offset or co-contribution.
+* There are no personal income tax implications from the returns earned by superannuation funds as no income is distributed.
+* By rolling over superannuation funds rather than cashing out, the payment of lump sum tax can be deferred and possibly eliminated.
+* If you are age 60 or over, you can withdraw from superannuation, either as income or lump sum tax free.
+* If you are under age 60, you can receive income from a superannuation retirement income stream and receive concessional tax treatment possibly including a tax-free amount and a 15% tax offset on the taxable income.
+* Superannuation in the accumulation phase does not count under the Centrelink assets test or income test for persons under age pension age.

+#### Disadvantages

+## Risks

 **Important Information**